-The past years, many organisations espouse to implement value-based management.
+Many organisations espouse to implement value-based management.
 There are several definitions of what value-based management is, but most are not very illuminating.
-The consensus is that value based management is a tool to reach organisational consistency, a device to control behaviour.
+The consensus is that value-based management is a tool to achieve organisational consistency, or from a more cynical perspective, values are a device to control behaviour.

-The word value itself can be considered as what philosophers refer to as an ‘essentially contested concept’, which means that there is no agreement on the definition of value, which has espoused a complex branch of philosophy called axiology.
+Philosophers refer to words such as value an ‘essentially contested concept’, which means that there is no agreement on the definition of value, which has espoused a complex branch of philosophy called axiology.

-In value based management it is assumed that following an arbitrary list of abstract nouns will lead to good business outcomes.
-These abstract noun lists provide a cheat-sheet for employees of how to behave and a way for management or colleagues to assess the behaviour of others.
-The values to be chosen from the multitude of available abstract nouns are usually decided democratically, without systematic examination of all available options.2
+In value-based management, it is assumed that following an arbitrary list of abstract nouns will lead to good business outcomes.
+These lists of abstract nouns are a cheat-sheet for employees on how to behave and a way for management or colleagues to assess the behaviour of others.

 Value-based management is of little value as it ignores the practical outcomes of behaviours.
 It is also flawed because it arbitrarily highlights some values of others.
-Surely to be ethical, we should behave by all possible values and not just those printed on our coffee mugs.
+Surely to be ethical, we should behave in accordance with positive values and not just those printed on our coffee mugs.